Estimote/iOS-Indoor-SDK/README.md

 - ```EILRequestFetchLocation``` - request for fetching location identified by its identifier.
 Location has to be public or belong to currently authorized user
 - ```EILRequestFetchPublicLocations``` - request for fetching public nearby locations
 - ```EILRequestFetchLocations``` - request for fetching locations from Estimote Cloud for currently authorized user
+- ```EILRequestModifyLocation``` - request for modifying already existing location in Estimote Cloud

 Each location saved in Estimote Cloud is given a unique string identifier that corresponds to the `identifier` property of `EILLocation`.
 You can find it on cloud.estimote.com, on the "Locations" screen, and use it with the Indoor SDK to, among other things, fetch your stored location from Estimote Cloud.
 Example of fetching location by identifier can be seen below: